The Castles of the Crusades

 • The Second Crusade wasn’t a complete failure, however, and one major victory did occur.
 On their way to the Holy Land, a large group of Crusaders ended up joining forces with the Kingdom of Portugal.
 The combined Portuguese-Crusader Army then took the city of Lisbon, which had been controlled by Moorish invaders since the 8th century.
 The Siege of Lisbon would go down in history as a pivotal battle in the Reconquista, which was the movement to retake the Iberian Peninsula from the Islamic Moors.

 • The Third Crusade began in 1187 after the fall of Jerusalem by the forces of Saladin.
 The Crusader Armies would be led by two powerful European monarchs, Frederick Barbarossa and Richard I of England.
 Although achieving some major victories, the Third Crusade was eventually abandoned with no major territorial gains.
-Many of the crusaders left after the death of Frederick Barbarossa, leaving a much smaller force under the leadership of Richard the Lionheart.
+Many of the Crusaders left after the death of Frederick Barbarossa, leaving a much smaller force under the leadership of Richard the Lionheart.
 Richard would march within a short distance of Jerusalem, but he ultimately retreated because he lacked the resources and personnel to take the city.

 • The Fourth Crusade began in 1198 when a large contingent of French Soldiers was assembled by order of Pope Innocent III.
 The Crusaders would travel to Venice, where they received a large fleet of Venetian Ships.
 The ships, however, were very costly to construct – and in return, the Venetians demanded payment from the spoils of the Crusade.
 While on their way to the Holy Land, the Crusaders got involved in a dispute between two factions that were competing for control of the Byzantine Empire.
 The Crusaders would end up besieging Constantinople and would take the city in 1204.
 The Crusaders then looted the city as a way to pay for their expedition, and they took vast amounts of gold, jewels, artifacts, and other important items from the defeated Byzantines.